Army Junior Reserve Officer Training Corps (JROTC)

 Major Concepts/Contents.
 The LET 3 and 4 courses are only for cadets who have successfully completed LET 1 and 2 courses and are fully committed to utilizing the JROTC Program to enhance their citizenship and leadership skills.
-These courses are designed to enable the cadet to apply/demonstrate their leadership, instructional and counseling abilities and work ethic.
+These courses are designed to enable cadets to apply/demonstrate their leadership, instructional, and counseling abilities and work ethic.

-The LET 3 course builds on what was learned in LET 1 and 2 courses.
-Instruction and learning will include, but not limited to the following JROTC Student Core Text subjects: Citizenship in Action (Unit 1), Leadership Theory and Application (Unit 2), Foundation for Success (Unit 3), and Service Learning (Unit 8).
-Cadet at this level are instructed and evaluated on the practical application of assigned leadership position.
+The LET 3 course builds on what was learned in the LET 1 and 2 courses.
+Instruction and learning will include but are not limited to the following JROTC Student Core Text subjects: Citizenship in Action (Unit 1), Leadership Theory and Application (Unit 2), Foundation for Success (Unit 3), and Service Learning (Unit 8).
+Cadets at this level are instructed and evaluated on the practical application of the assigned leadership positions.

-Rules for entry into LET 3 and 4 Courses: All Cadets in LET 3 and 4 courses agree to continue to adhere to the policy for conduct, wear and maintenance of the JROTC uniform as specified in the LET 1-2 Course Syllabus.
+Rules for entry into LET 3 and 4 Courses: All Cadets in LET 3 and 4 courses agree to continue to adhere to the policy for the conduct, wear, and maintenance of the JROTC uniform as specified in the LET 1-2 Course Syllabus.
 As a reminder, the JROTC Uniform must be worn when scheduled and to the standard as outlined in Cadet Command Regulation 145-2 and Army Regulation 670-1.
-Another reminder for LET 3 and 4 Course Cadets is that they agree to take instructions from cadets who may by position or rank be in charge of them for performance assessment.
+Another reminder for LET 3 and 4 Course Cadets is that they agree to take instructions from cadets who may, by position or rank, be in charge of them for performance assessment.

-Materials: Lose leaf paper for notes.
+Materials: Loose-leaf paper for notes.
 A spiral composition pad for journal assignments.
 A pen, pencil, and highlighter.
-For portfolio, a black one inch three ring notebook binder that has clear front, back and spine panels for inserts.
+For the portfolio, a black one-inch three-ring notebook binder that has clear front, back, and spine panels for inserts.
 The binder must accommodate 8-1/2 x 11” sheets.
 Index dividers for the binder (Index Sheet Set Loose Leaf Binder with letters A-Z).
 These materials must be brought to class daily.
 Note the portfolio will be maintained in JROTC the majority of the time.
 Cadets who already have a notebook portfolio on file do not need to purchase another notebook.

 Grading and Assessments: